 At the northern end of the valley the tarn is fed by basin mires and and the southern end is drained by Tom Gill which tumbles down small waterfalls towards Glen Mary Bridge which is where we started and ended this walk.

-Starting at Glen Mary Bridge
+Starting At Glen Mary Bridge

-By parking at Glen Mary Bridge (not wheelchair friendly) and taking the higher routes around Tarn Hows, you can turn the route into a 2.6 mile circular walk (rather than 1.5 miles).
+By parking at Glen Mary Bridge (not wheelchair friendly) and taking the higher routes around Tarn Hows, you can turn the route into a 2.6-mile circular walk (rather than 1.5 miles).
 We followed this route from The Walking Englishman.

-From the Glen Mary car park, you take the little bridge that crosses the last of the Tom Gill waterfalls and you ascent the well trodden path up through Lane End Coppice and Harry Field Wood at a gentle climb (for The Lake District), following the waterfalls and river of Tom Gill.
+From the Glen Mary car park, you take the little bridge that crosses the last of the Tom Gill waterfalls and you ascent the well-trodden path up through Lane End Coppice and Harry Field Wood at a gentle climb (for The Lake District), following the waterfalls and river of Tom Gill.
 It is definitely not suitable for pushchairs or wheelchairs (unless you’re prepared to carry them UP).

 The path comprises of moderately steep, stone steps which in the winter are icy and slippy.
-As a result you’ll need to walk on the side verges which are littered with tree roots.
+As a result, you’ll need to walk on the side verges which are littered with tree roots.

-Arriving at the Tarn from Glen Mary bridge
+Arriving At The Tarn From Glen Mary bridge

-After the final mini waterfall you’re suddenly opposite the tarn and you have a choice of direction.
+After the final mini waterfall, you’re suddenly opposite the tarn and you have a choice of direction.
 We chose clockwise and headed north.

 The tarn has been awarded as an area of outstanding natural beauty and it isn’t hard to see why.
-With views over the snowy caps of Coniston hills and Langdale Pikes it makes a stunning short walk.
+With views over the snowy caps of Coniston hills and Langdale Pikes, it makes a stunning short walk.

 When we visited at the end of November the tarn was starting to freeze and our kids had great fun trying to smash the ice with sticks and hear the echoes vibrate around.
 It was very picturesque and there was lots to photograph.

-Heading north around Tarn Hows with Kids
+Heading North -Tarn Hows with Kids

-Going north along the tarn there’s loads of little paths heading off to wooded areas, there are seats so you can enjoy the view, fallen trees to balance on, fallen trees full of old coins and plenty of places to sit in the grass and have a picnic.
+Going north along the tarn there are loads of little paths heading off to wooded areas, there are seats so you can enjoy the view, fallen trees to balance on, fallen trees full of old coins and plenty of places to sit in the grass and have a picnic.
 Not to mention the fascination of ICE to break!